vdenberg/german-titling-twitter-corpus/README.md

 # Explanation of the columns

-- Politician: person entity mentioned in the tweet, target of the stance
+- Politician: person entity mentioned in the tweet, target of Stance

 - Party: party the politician was a member of at the time of collection